EconomyLens.com

 BTS's Saturday night gig expected to draw some 260,000 people ahead of an 82-date world tour. ©AFP

-Seoul (AFP) – K-pop megastars BTS released a new album Friday billed as reflecting the maturing boy band’s Korean roots and identity, as buzz built ahead of their open-air comeback concert in the heart of Seoul.
-The Saturday night gig, which is expected to draw around 260,000 people, will be BTS’s first after a hiatus of almost four years while all seven members served compulsory military service.
+Seoul (AFP) – K-pop megastars BTS released a new album Friday, as buzz built ahead of their open-air comeback concert in Seoul that will go ahead despite leader RM being advised to rest his injured ankle.
+The Saturday gig, expected to draw around 260,000 people, will be BTS’s first after a hiatus of almost four years while all seven members served compulsory military service.
 It comes ahead of an 82-date world tour.

 Related

-“We gave deep thought to our identity — and how best to express ourselves authentically — across the entirety of our music and performances,” BTS member Jimin, 30, said ahead of the release of the group’s album, their fifth studio release.
+“We gave deep thought to our identity — and how best to express ourselves authentically — across the entirety of our music and performances,” said BTS member Jimin, 30.
 “As an extension of that process, we also revisited the significance of our background as a group comprised entirely of Korean members,” he said in a statement.

 © 2024 AFP